-Before you start out playing handball, here's a few handball basics, including the dimensions of the court and the ball used.
+Before you start out playing handball, brush up on the basics, including the dimensions of the court and the ball used.

 - The handball court — measures 40m x 20m (131.25ft x 65.62ft).